 Humanity at the Heart of Healthcare

 This seminar series considers the mobilisation of the arts, humanities, and social sciences in addressing pertinent issues within the healthcare ecosystem and the larger medical narrative.
-To register your interest for future webinars, click here.
+If you are interested to join our mailing list, please send us an email at

 - Alignment with NHG Group Education Research priorities (above).